• Menu

 Latest Guest Review: “The location is outstanding with views over the square.
 The room was spacious and the bed was comfortable.
 The hotel definitely matched its name and was worth what we paid for it.
 Great restaurant downstairs with excellent food/drink options and views of the square.”

-La Casa del Atrio at Calle Ignacio Allende Sur 15 offers guests comfortable lodgings, 3 courtyards where breakfast is served and where you can enjoy evening drinks before dinner.
+La Casa del Atrio at Calle Ignacio Allende Sur 15 offers guests comfortable lodgings and 3 courtyards where breakfast is served and where you can enjoy evening drinks before dinner.
 The hotel is located in a 19th-century Mansion opposite the Museum of Art.

 Guest review: “Excellent location, very nice facilities, very helpful and friendly staff.
 Pet friendly.”